-Therefore, those economists who hold classical view have said that "the rate of Interest is determined by the supply and demand of capital.
+This theory was expounded by eminent economists like Prof. Pigou, Prof. Marshall, Walras, Knight determined by the supply and demand of capital.
 The supply of capital is governed by the time preference and the demand for capital by the expected productivity of capital.
 Both time preference and productivity of capital depend upon waiting or saving.
 The theory is, therefore, also known as the supply and demand theory of waiting or saving."